MatthijsReyers/VBScripts/README.md

 # Microsoft Visual Basic Script Payloads

-Just a bunch of VBScript files I've created over the years, they're mostly harmless but do show the potential VBScript has
+Just a bunch of VBScript files I've created over the years, they're mostly harmless but do show the potentially damaging potential VBScript has.

 | File name  | Payload description |
 | ------------- | ------------- |